tjasad/live-football-world-cup-score-board/README.md

 - The library operates purely in-memory and does not persist data beyond the runtime of the application.
 The data structure used for this is `ConcurrentHashMap` to satisfy the requirement of simplest solution that could work.
 - Added Lombok with `lombok.config` to avoid having to test the models getters and setters.
+- While updating scores, new values can be lower than previous ones (but not negative) to allow corrections of faulty updates.